Big Fossil Creek

 Big Fossil Creek is a stream in Tarrant County, in the U.S. state of Texas.

 Big Fossil Creek was so named on account of the fossils found there by an early settler.
-The area of North Ft.
-Worth near Big Fossil Creek is occupied indigenous land where Tawakoni, Wichita, Kiikaapoi, Jumanos, and Nʉmʉnʉʉ would overlap/intersect.
+The area of North Fort Worth near Big Fossil Creek is occupied indigenous land where Tawakoni, Wichita, Kiikaapoi, Jumanos, and Comanche would overlap/intersect.

+The creek's headwaters are located in far northwest Fort Worth near Avondale and Route 287.
+It then flows southeast through Haltom City, North Richland Hills, and Richland Hills before converging with the West Fork of the Trinity River.